calmm-js/partial.lenses/README.md

 // 'Title'
 ```

+The [`L.find`](#L-find) lens is a given a predicate that it then uses to find an
+element from an array to focus on.
+In this case the predicate is specified with
+the help of Ramda's [`R.whereEq`](http://ramdajs.com/docs/#whereEq) function
+that creates an equality predicate from a given template object.

+#### Missing data can be expected

-Partial lenses can deal with missing data.
-If we use the partial lens to query
+Partial lenses can generally deal with missing data.
+In this case
+when [`L.find`](#L-find) doesn't find an element, it instead works like a lens
+to [append](#L-append) a new element into an array.

-a title that does not exist, we get the default:
+So, if we use the partial lens to query a title that does not exist, we get the
+default:

 ```js
 L.get(textIn("fi"), sampleTitles)